Peru – Youth Mission Trip

 A number of factors go into how we determine who is an acceptable missionary candidate.
 We want to make sure that all applicants will make good missionaries, be a good Catholic example to those whom they serve, and work well together as a group.
 For this reason we ask for letters of recommendation that testify to the applicant’s maturity, work ethic, and good morals.
 We also want to make sure that you do not have any health issues that would make it unpleasant or even dangerous for you to attend.

-You may withdraw and receive a refund for your deposit until February 15.
-After this we will not be able to refund your deposit unless some medical or personal emergency prevents you from participating.
+You may withdraw and receive a refund for your deposit until February 19, 2021.
+After this we will not be able to refund your deposit unless a medical or personal emergency prevents you from participating.

 Please note that any donations submitted on your behalf cannot be refunded.
 Should you choose to withdraw, your donations will be credited to the general fund.